stat133-sp19/hw-stat133-bveeramani/workout03/binomial/README.md

 Motivation
 ----------

-The purpose of the "binomial" package is to provide minimal tools for simulative and analyzing binomial random variables.
+The purpose of the `"binomial"` package is to provide minimal tools for simulating and analyzing binomial random variables.

 Installation
 ------------

-Install the "binomial" package from GitHub with the following commands:
+Install the `"binomial"` package from GitHub with the following commands:

 ``` r
 install.packages("devtools")